There was a lot of hype around Kadence theme in the past year. Was it justified? Let’s find out.

 They also have several handy plugins, including Kadence Blocks, which is a block/page builder for Gutenberg editor (the latest editor launched by WordPress in 2018).

-In reality, the author of this theme didn’t come up with something completely new.
-He just replicated the best features from the top WordPress themes on the market and packed them in one product, which proved to be pretty good.
+Ben didn’t come up with something completely new.
+He did a good job by replicating the best features from the top WordPress themes on the market and packing them in one product, which proved to be pretty nice.

 - Lots of free built-in features